gulfiliz/gulfiliz.github.io/_posts/2025-09-26-the-game-of-go.md

 My advisor, by the way, had been gathering server games for AI research for some time before AlphaGo became AlphaGo.
 After Move 37 became Move 37, he wrote to me: *AlphaGo learned that one from you.* We laugh about it.
 I think he was half-serious.

 What I do not joke about is what watching those games did to me.
 I came out of them understanding that something I had not understood was possible.
-I was a physics undergraduate.
+I had physics undergraduate degree.
 By the end of 2016 I was making plans to pivot to computer science.
 Deep learning and reinforcement learning had walked into my life on those five days in Seoul, and they were not leaving.

 Lee Sedol won one game out of five.
 The wedge in Game 4 was the proudest move I have ever seen a human being make.